mayasissel/CarbsAndRatings/README.md

   frameborder="0"
 ></iframe>

+#### Conclusion of Permutation Test

 The observed difference of means for `rating` and `carb_heavy` we got is roughly -0.0067145, indicated by the red line on the graph.
 Because the p_value we found (0.903) is more than 0.05, we fail reject the null hypothesis.
 Concluding that people rate recipes equally.
+One plausible reason for this finding could be that people do not mind the proportion of carbohydrates in a recipe.

 ## Framing a Prediction Problem